1969 Toronto municipal election: Toronto city council

 In the Toronto election, 22 aldermen were elected from 11 wards, with the two highest vote-getters in each ward being elected.
 The top vote-getter in each ward also won a seat on Metro Toronto Council.

 The election was a disaster for the Liberals: Clarkson finished a distant third, and only two members were elected to city council.
-Most successful of the parties was CIVAC, who won five seats.
+Most successful of the parties was CIVAC, which won five seats.
 Three New Democrats were elected, and the rest of the winning candidates had run as independents.

 The most striking change was the defeat of six incumbent, Tory, pro-development councillors by reform candidates.
 Michael Grayson, Oscar Sigsworth, Harold Menzies, Helen Johnston, Ken Dear, and Alice Summerville were defeated.
 Four other aldermen had retired prior to the election, and the new council contained ten new members.
 New arrivals included David Crombie, John Sewell, and Art Eggleton.

 A loose coalition was formed that controlled 11 of the 22 council seats, but there were sharp divisions between the left members such as Sewell and Jaffary and more right-wing members such as Hope and O'Donahue.
 The coalition soon broke down.
-O'Donohue, Rotenberg, Eggleton sided more often with the Old Guard pro-development faction leaving only seven members who consistently opposed urban renewal plans.
+O'Donohue, Rotenberg, Eggleton sided more often with the Old Guard pro-development faction, leaving only seven members (a minority on council) who consistently opposed urban renewal plans.